vd2org/envreader/README.md

 ### Requirements

 Python 3.6 and above.
-No any additional dependencies.
+There's no additional dependencies.

 ### Installation